george-hummus/PHY61008-code/README.md

 List of directories:
 - Visibility: contains code that calculates the visibility of a transients during a specified night given its right ascension and declination at the location of a follow-up telescope.
+- TNS: contains code that automates the downloading of updates to the Transient Name Server (TNS) and then adds these updates to the TNS database saved on the local system.